isomerpages/moe-dunmansec/_cca-programme/Sports & Games/Volleyball.md

 <b><u>Our Coaches</u></b>

-<p style="text-align: justify;">Mr Shen Ke Qin, an **ex-National Team player for China & Singapore**.
-Mr Shen brings with him a wealth of experience from his time as a national team player & coach from **1981 to 1993**.
+<p style="text-align: justify;">Mr Shen Ke Qin, an <b>ex-National Team player for China & Singapore</b>.
+Mr Shen brings with him a wealth of experience from his time as a national team player & coach from <b>1981 to 1993</b>.
 Over the years, he has continually adapted and refined his coaching approach to engage the student athletes.
-At the same time, he places **strong emphasis on the character development** of the athletes in the program.
+At the same time, he places <b>strong emphasis on the character development</b> of the athletes in the program.
 Mr Shen has consistently guided our ‘B’ Division teams to greater heights, cementing our position as a major contender in the volleyball arena.</p>

-<p style="text-align: justify;">Mdm Chen Yi Yi, an **ex-Shanghai State Team player from 1981 to 1985**.
-With her specialised coaching for **developing strong foundational skills**, she has since led our ‘C’ Division girls to 6 East Zone and 1 National titles, after making our maiden appearance in the Girls competition in 2008.</p>
+<p style="text-align: justify;">Mdm Chen Yi Yi, an <b>ex-Shanghai State Team player from 1981 to 1985</b>.
+With her specialised coaching for <b>developing strong foundational skills</b>, she has since led our ‘C’ Division girls to 6 East Zone and 1 National titles, after making our maiden appearance in the Girls competition in 2008.</p>

 ### Achievements